By the end of this section, you will be able to:

 Campaign managers worry about who will show up at the polls on Election Day.
 Will more Republicans come?
 More Democrats?
 Will a surge in younger voters occur this year, or will an older population cast ballots?
 We can actually predict with strong accuracy who is likely to vote each year, based on identified influence factors such as age, education, and income.
 Campaigns will often target each group of voters in different ways, spending precious campaign dollars on the groups already most likely to show up at the polls rather than trying to persuade citizens who are highly unlikely to vote.

 Low voter turnout has long caused the media and others to express concern and frustration.
 A healthy democratic society is expected to be filled with citizens who vote regularly and participate in the electoral process.
-Organizations like Rock the Vote and Project Vote Smart (Figure 7.5) work alongside MTV to increase voter turnout in all age groups across the United States.
+People like Stacey Abrams, who founded Fair Fight Action in 2018, and organizations such as the League of Women Voters and Project Vote Smart (Figure 7.5) work hard to increase voter turnout in all age groups across the United States.
 But just how low is voter turnout?
 The answer depends on who is calculating it and how.
 There are several methods, each of which highlights a different problem with the electoral system in the United States.

-An even smaller group is the voting-eligible population (VEP), citizens eighteen and older who, whether they have registered or not, are eligible to vote because they are citizens, mentally competent, and not imprisoned.
+An even smaller group is the voting-eligible population (VEP), citizens eighteen and older who, whether they have registered or not, are eligible to vote because they are citizens, and not imprisoned.
 If a state has more stringent requirements, such as not having a felony conviction, citizens counted in the VEP must meet those criteria as well.
-This population is much harder to measure, but statisticians who use the VEP will generally take the VAP and subtract the state’s prison population and any other known group that cannot vote.
-This results in a number that is somewhat theoretical; however, in a way, it is more accurate when determining voter turnout.29
+States also have different guidelines or requirements for people with intellectual disabilities, mental illness, and other criteria, which can be used to temporarily or permanently bar people from voting.
+(The practices have frequently been used in a discriminatory way.)
+As a result, this population is much harder to measure, but statisticians who use the VEP will generally take the VAP and subtract the state’s prison population and any other known group that cannot vote.
+This results in a number that is somewhat theoretical; however, in a way, it is more accurate when determining voter turnout.25

 The last and smallest population is registered voters, who, as the name implies, are citizens currently registered to vote.
 Now we can appreciate how reports of voter turnout can vary.
-As Figure 7.6 shows, although 87 percent of registered voters voted in the 2012 presidential election, this represents only 42 percent of the total U.S. population.
-While 42 percent is indeed low and might cause alarm, some people included in it are under eighteen, not citizens, or unable to vote due to competency or prison status.
-The next number shows that just over 57 percent of the voting-age population voted, and 60 percent of the voting-eligible population.
-The best turnout ratio is calculated using the smallest population: 87 percent of registered voters voted.
+As Figure 7.6 shows, 77 percent of registered voters voted in the 2020 presidential election, which represents 48.5 percent of the total U.S. population.
+While 48 percent is indeed low and might cause alarm, some people included in it are under eighteen, not citizens, or unable to vote due to competency or prison status.
+The next number shows that just over 62 percent of the voting-age population voted, and 67 percent of the voting-eligible population.
+The highest turnout ratio is calculated using the smallest population: 77 percent of registered voters voted.
 Those who argue that a healthy democracy needs high voter turnout will look at the voting-age population or voting-eligible population as proof that the United States has a problem.
 Those who believe only informed and active citizens should vote point to the registered voter turnout numbers instead.
+However, looking at only one number can be deceiving.
+For example, if one compares the percentage of registered voters who voted in 2020 (77 percent) versus 2012 (87 percent), it would seem as if voter turnout had dropped significantly; however, if one looks at the percentage of the voting-eligible population who voted in these same years (67 percent in 2020 versus 60 percent in 2012), one can see that is not the case.
+In fact, the number of votes cast in the 2020 election increased by more than double what one would expect based on the increase in the voting-age population, mostly due to a significant increase in registration.
+So, while a smaller percentage of registered voters voted in 2020 versus 2012, the pool of registered voters was much larger.26

 WHAT FACTORS DRIVE VOTER TURNOUT?